Alternate Ohio English Language Proficiency Assessment (Alt-OELPA)

 TRAINING RESOURCES, MANUALS, AND ADMINISTRATION DOCUMENTS

 Test administrators must have these booklets before beginning any Alt-OELPA domain test.
 These secure booklets contain specific directions and the test administrator’s script for each domain test and grade band.
 There are 24 booklets, one booklet for each of the four domain tests in each of the six grade bands.
 The booklets for the speaking and writing domains also contain scoring rubrics that test administrators will use to score student responses during the test.
-To access the booklets, the district test coordinator must download the booklets from the General Resources tab in TIDE and distribute them to test administrators via TIDE’s Secure File Center.
+To access the booklets, test administrators must download the booklets from the General Resources tab in the Test Information Distribution Engine (TIDE).
 The booklets are highly secure and must be deleted or destroyed after testing.
 Refer to the Alt-OELPA Test Administration Manual or contact the Ohio Help Desk at 1-877-231-7809 for more information.

 ALT-OELPA REPORTING RESOURCES